PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/DataScience/Datalab_02_ExploratoryDataAnalysis2.md

 2. Exploratory Data Analysis on SDG Indicators dataset: 5.5- 6.5 hours
 3. Day reflection: 16:30 - 17:00

+### Questions or issues?
+If you have any questions or issues regarding the course material, please first ask your peers or ask a member of staff if you can't figure it out together!

 ### Stand-up
 Get together with a group of 5 and take turns answering the following questions:
 - What did you do yesterday?
 - What will you do today?
 - Are there any impediments in your way?

+Good luck!

 ## 1) Exploratory Data Analysis: Data Preparation on SDG Indicators dataset - Project Brief part
 During the workshop we have learned all EDA techniques regarding data preparation we could need to address your problem statement.
 Which means that now we can continue working on the project brief.